Founder & Lead Editor

 Design and Build Quality

-The midsole is the star of the show: a full-length column of Adidas BOOST.
-It’s thick, it’s bouncy, and it’s what gives the shoe its soul.
-However, experts have noted that it isn't the most responsive foam out there; it leans more toward "squish" than "spring".
+The midsole is the star: a full-length column of Adidas BOOST.
+It's thick, bouncy, and it's what gives the shoe its personality.
+Experts also point out it isn't the most responsive foam out there.
+It leans more “squish” than “spring.”

-Down at the bottom, the outsole features a flexible rubber compound with a lug pattern inspired by gravel bike tires.
-This gives you some decent grip on loose surfaces, but here’s the thing: it’s a magnet for dirt.
-Users have complained that scuffs and grime are nearly impossible to scrub off once they set in.
+Underneath, the outsole uses a flexible rubber compound with a lug pattern inspired by gravel bike tires.
+That helps on looser surfaces, but it's also a magnet for dirt.
+Users complain that once scuffs and grime set in, they're stubborn to clean off.

 In terms of weight, the Pureboost 23 is a bit of a heavy hitter—literally.
 Clocking in at around 350 grams (approx. 11 oz for a size 9), you're going to feel that extra heft if you're trying to run intervals.
 It's sturdy, but definitely not a "featherweight."